Select Page

 Professional Challenges

-These are any and all career-related hurdles the other person mentions to you.
+Professional challenges are career-related hurdles the other person mentions to you.

 By understanding someone’s professional challenges, you can leverage the vast knowledge and resources within your network to try and help them overcome that challenge.